xibosignage/xibo-manual/source/en/media_datasets.md

 ## Manually

-Once all the required columns have been added, the DataSet is ready to have data recorded against it.
-This is done using the "View Data" task on the DataSet table view.
-This view will contain all of the columns that were added in the previous step and allow you to go through each one and enter data.
+Data can always be viewed/added and edited in a DataSet using the View Data row menu, or the "View Data" action menu on the Columns page.
+The data table returned will contain a column for each of the Columns you've defined in your configuration.
+There will also be a filter option for each - see below for an example:

 ![Dataset Row](img/media_dataset_row.png)

-There is no "save" button on this interface, [[PRODUCTNAME]] will automatically save your changes after each data entry.

-Note: If all the rows are taken, more rows can be added to the data set by clicking the "More Rows" button.
+A new row can be added using the "Add Row" button, which opens a form with fields for all non-forumla columns.
+A row can be eidted by clicking anywhere on the row, and deleted using the `x` in the right most column.